-Intensive English Program: Southern States University's Intensive English Program provides English Language Learners with eight skill levels of instruction, ranging from beginning to advanced including, college or career preparation English.
+Intensive English Program: Southern States University's Intensive English Program provides English Language Learners with six skill levels of instruction, ranging from beginning to advanced, including Advanced English Skills Development (AESD).
 In addition, SSU offers a TOEFL preparation course.
-These integrated skills courses are referred to as Core Classes, and are supplemented by Topic Classes, including American Culture and Society, Speech and Pronunciation, Academic Writing, Current Events, Conversation and Idioms, and TOEIC Preparation.
-Topic classes offered are subject to change, and vary between campuses.
+These integrated skills courses are referred to as Core Classes, and are supplemented by Topic Classes, such as, but not limited to, American Culture and Society, Speech and Pronunciation, Academic Writing, Current Events, Conversation and Idioms, and TOEIC Preparation.
+Topic classes offered are subject to change and vary between campuses.